algolia/talksearch/src/config-files.md

 The `playlists` key contains an array of all playlist ids to index.
 We suggest adding comments after each playlist id to identify them.

-_Note that the crawler does not yet allow the indexing of channels or individual videos._
+_Note that the scraper does not yet allow the indexing of channels or individual videos._

 ## blockList